Trump: US will pull out of intermediate range nuke pact with Russia

 "We'll have to develop those weapons, unless Russia comes to us and China comes to us and they all come to us and say let's really get smart and let's none of us develop those weapons, but if Russia's doing it and if China's doing it, and we're adhering to the agreement, that's unacceptable," he said.

 National Security Adviser John Bolton was headed Saturday to Russia, Azerbaijan, Armenia and Georgia.
-His first stop is Moscow to meet with senior Russian officials at a time when Moscow-Washington relations remain frosty over the Ukrainian crisis, the war in Syria and allegations of Russian meddling in the 2016 presidential race and upcoming U.S. midterm elections.
+His first stop is Moscow, where he'll meet with Russian leaders, including Foreign Minister Sergei Lavrov and Security Council Secretary Nikolai Patrushev.
+His visit comes at a time when Moscow-Washington relations also remain frosty over the Ukrainian crisis, the war in Syria and allegations of Russian meddling in the 2016 presidential race and upcoming U.S. midterm elections.

+There was no immediate comment from the Kremlin or the Russian Foreign Ministry on Trump's announcement.

+Trump didn't provide details about violations, but in 2017, White House national security officials said Russia had deployed a cruise missile in violation of the treaty.
+Earlier, the Obama administration accused the Russians of violating the pact by developing and testing a prohibited cruise missile.
+Russia has repeatedly denied that it has violated the treaty and has accused the United States of not being in compliance.

 U.S. officials have previously alleged that Russia violated the treaty by deliberately deploying a land-based cruise missile in order to pose a threat to NATO.
 Russia has claimed that U.S. missile defenses violate the pact.